-Copies of the NI 43-101 Mineral Resource Estimate reports for Consolidated Fire Lake North, Moire Lake, Bellechasse and Harvey-Tuttle are available under Champion's filings on SEDAR at www.sedar.com and a copy of the NI 43-101 Mineral Resource Estimate report for Penguin Lake is available under Cartier Iron Corporation's filings on SEDAR.
+Copies of the NI 43-101 Mineral Resource Estimate reports for Consolidated Fire Lake North, Moire Lake, Bellechasse and Harvey-Tuttle are available under CIML's filings on SEDAR at www.sedar.com and a copy of the NI 43-101 Mineral Resource Estimate report for Penguin Lake is available under Cartier Iron Corporation's filings on SEDAR.

-The Quinto Claims (447 claims), which encompass the Peppler Property (118 claims) and the Lamelee Property (236 claims) and the Hobdad Property (93 claims), are located approximately 50 km southwest of the Bloom Lake mine.
+The Quinto Claims (447 claims), which encompass the Peppler Property (118 claims) and the Lamelee Property (236 claims) and the Hobdad Property (93 claims) which were acquired together with the Bloom Lake Assets, are located approximately 50 km southwest of the Bloom Lake Mine.

 The Corporation completed its transition from an exploration company to a producing company.
-On February 16, 2018, the Corporation commenced production at Bloom Lake and made its first shipment of high grade 66% iron ore concentrate on April 1, 2018.
-As of May 31, 2018, the Corporation has sold 1,295,713 wet metric tonnes of iron ore concentrate.
-Prior to the commencement of production, the Corporation financed its operations by raising capital in the equity markets.
-See also "Risk Factors" section below.
+On February 16, 2018, the Corporation commenced production at Bloom Lake and made its first shipment of high grade 66% iron ore concentrate on April 1, 2018 and declared commercial production on June 30, 2018.
+The Corporation produced 6,994,500 wmt of high grade 66.2% iron ore concentrate during the fiscal year ended March 31, 2019 and 7,617,800 wmt since the Bloom Lake Mine commenced operations.
+See also "Three Year History" and "Risk Factors" section below.